Limited Audio Series · 8 Episodes

 That fluency isn't accidental.
 And it isn't talent, exactly.
 It's architecture.

 I'm Ara Tucker.
 I'm a nepo baby, not the celebrity kind, not the ultra-wealthy kind, but privileged nonetheless.
 I grew up inside a serious creative ecosystem.
-A father who took me to museums before I could walk and read bedtime stories with full commitment and good voices.
+A father who took me to museums before I could walk and who read bedtime stories with full commitment and good voices.
 A mother who showed up at school insisting on fair treatment.
 A stepmother who sent my incomplete thinking back to the drawing board.

 What I inherited wasn't a résumé.
 You can't inherit a résumé.
 What I inherited was fluency.
 An expectation early on that thriving, not surviving, was the baseline.
 An apprenticeship before and after school where I watched adults navigate decisions, conflict, and consequence before I was responsible for any of it.
 A particular relationship to institutions: not that they were fixed and unchallengeable, but that they were made by people and could therefore be changed by people.